 She has been on the Board of the North American Registry of Midwives since January 2007 serving as Director of Policy and Procedures and as Chair.

-Miriam moved back to her home state of California in 2013 and became a Licensed Midwife through the California Challenge.
+Miriam moved back to her home state of California in 2013 and became a Licensed

+Midwife through the California Challenge.
 She is a volunteer firefighter in her small northern California community and volunteers as an EMT for a rural ambulance service.
 Both of her children were born at home with the help of midwives.

-Carol Nelson LM, CPM, ASM
+Carol Nelson LM, CPM, AASM

-Carol lives in Summertown, TN, with Don, her husband of forty-five years.
-She is the mother of four children, three of which were born at home, and grandmother of eight and great grandmother of four, all of which were born at home with Carol in attendance.
+Carol lives in Summertown, TN, with Don, her husband of forty-seven years.
+She is the mother of four children, three of which were born at home, and grandmother of eight and great grandmother of five.
 She has been attending home births since 1972.
 She is in a midwifery partnership with five other midwives at the Farm Midwifery Center, Summertown, Tennessee.
 She has been actively involved with midwifery politics since 1977.